Therapeutic Massage | SF

 Therapeutic Massage | San Francisco

 Therapeutic massage is a general term that describes any type of massage modality that helps relieve pain, reduce stress, and work on a specific problem.
-Dr. Smith uses this type of massage to help re-integrate scar tissue with surrounding structures.
+Our team uses this type of massage to help re-integrate scar tissue with surrounding structures.

 While massage is often relaxing, the end goal of the session or series of sessions is not relaxation.
 Therapeutic massage can be a standalone treatment or used in combination with other modalities such as chiropractic or physical therapy.
 Some people, such as athletes, laborers or stressed out office workers, receive regular therapeutic massage to keep themselves in good physical condition.